annakirkpatrick/git-resources/git_workflows.md

 git status
 ```

 2. Add files where you have made changes to the staging area.
-(These will mainly be source code and/or documentation in plain text or markup formats.)

 ```
 git add file1